ThinkGeo/ThinkGeoOfflineMapsViewerAndExtractor-ForWpf12/README.md

 ### Description

-This sample shows you how to display the ThinkGeo Cloud Maps (mbtiles file) in an offline desktop application.
-Check out [this sample](https://github.com/ThinkGeo/ThinkGeoCloudVectorMapsSample-ForWpf12) to see how to get the ThinkGeo Cloud online map in an desktop application.
+This sample shows you how to display the ThinkGeo Cloud offline maps in a desktop application.
+All the data it is using is in a 16.3M mbtiles database along with the sample.
+Check out [this sample](https://github.com/ThinkGeo/ThinkGeoCloudVectorMapsSample-ForWpf12) to see how to get the ThinkGeo Cloud online map in a desktop application.

+This sample also allows you to create a new smaller subsets data from an existing MBTiles database by simply specify the extent of the new area on the map.

 This sample happens to use .NET Core, you can also create a .NET Framework application accomplishing the same thing.

-This sample also allows you to create a new smaller subsets data from an existing MBTiles database by simply specify the extent of the new area on the map.

 *.MBTile format is supported in both Desktop and Mobile.